Hardball (2001) / Drama-Comedy

-Keanu Reeves plays a Chicago loser, who borrows money from friends in order to feed his chronic gambling habit.
-When he gets himself in a lot of trouble with the sharkies, he takes an offer to coach an inner city little league baseball team in order to try to recoup some of the money to pay his large debts.
+Keanu Reeves (The Replacements, The Matrix) plays a Chicago loser, who borrows money from friends in order to feed his chronic gambling habit.
+When he gets himself in a lot of trouble with the sharks, he takes an offer to coach an inner city little league baseball team in order to try to recoup some of the money to pay his large debts.

 In order for the film to properly work, you would have to find an actor who might be cute playing along with young kids.
-Keanu Reeves just doesn't have what it takes, because even if there are some women who find him cute, he isn't cuddly cute like, say, Walter Matthau when he turned in the same kind of role in THE BAD NEWS BEARS.
-I will admit, the kids in HARDBALL are likeable enough, if not for the potty mouths, and with a better script the film could have been pleasant enough to recommend.
-DIane Lane provides the needless love interest, and her role is not only a waste of time, but actually weakens the film's overall impact since she seems unbelievable as a "ghetto school teacher".
+Keanu Reeves just doesn't have what it takes, because even if there are some women who find him cute, he isn't cuddly cute like, say, Walter Matthau when he turned in the same kind of role in The Bad News Bears.
+I will admit, the kids in Hardball are likeable enough, if not for the potty mouths, and with a better script the film could have been pleasant enough to recommend.
+Diane Lane (The Perfect Storm, A Walk on the Moon) provides the needless love interest, and her role is not only a waste of time, but actually weakens the film's overall impact since she seems unbelievable as a "ghetto school teacher".

 You ask, "What about the baseball action?"
 Well, I will just say that these kids know how to play like pros, despite the fact that they have a coach with no baseball experience, and who never are seen working on the fundamentals of the game.
 In fact, after this film you'd think that all that is required to be a great baseball player is having a spiffy looking uniform.